wordpress-k8s

 Contributing to this documentation

 Documentation is an important part of this project, and we take the same open-source approach to the documentation as the code.
 As such, we welcome community contributions, suggestions, and constructive feedback on our documentation.
-Our documentation is hosted on the Charmhub forum to enable easy collaboration.
-Please use the “Help us improve this documentation” links on each documentation page to either directly change something you see that’s wrong, ask a question, or make a suggestion about a potential change via the comments section.
+See How to contribute for more information.

 If there’s a particular area of documentation that you’d like to see that’s missing, please file a bug.